- Establish lower cost Ethernet/IP alternative to SDH/SONET node for substation network expansion and upgrade

 Power Utilities in South America have traditionally used SDH/SONET systems for their substation communications networks.

-However, when the National Power Company of Paraguay (ANDE) received a budget-busting six-figure price quote for each SDH/SONET node for a proposed substation network expansion and upgrade, they immediately began researching lower cost Ethernet/IP alternatives.
+However, when the National Power Company of Paraguay (ANDE) received a budget-busting six figure price quote for each SDH/SONET node for a proposed substation network expansion and upgrade, they immediately began researching lower cost Ethernet/IP alternatives.

 ANDE’s requirements for the new communications system were rigorous.
 It needed to support teleprotection relay circuit latency requirements of less than 12 msec. (round trip), provide E1 connectivity to PBXs located at two substations, and enable dedicated POTS service with PBX capability to all nodes.

 For example, configuring a point-to-point Teleprotection circuit with the JumboSwitch is a simple matter of programming the source IP address to the destination IP address.
-(Conversely, configuring this same circuit on a SDH/SONET system is more complicated and time consuming).
+Conversely, configuring this same circuit on a SDH/SONET system is more complicated and time consuming.

-The installation went smoothly.
-ANDE deployed the JumboSwitch’s E1 over IP card to link to its Remote Terminal Units (RTU); the “Turbo serial” RS232 low latency card for Teleprotection relays, and the VoIP card to enable voice communications between the substations and back to the central office.
+The installation was smooth from start to finish.
+ANDE deployed the JumboSwitch’s E1 over IP card to link to its Remote Terminal Units (RTU), the “Turbo serial” RS232 low latency card for Teleprotection relays, and the VoIP card to enable voice communications between the substations and back to the central office.
 (See diagram below).